gloredo/react-blend/README.md

 ### :checkered_flag: Be the Starting Point for New Projects

-Integrating **React Native Layer** into a new project can be a tedious process, plus you need to know the best packages that work fully Natively and on the Web.
-To make this job easier we provide a CLI that allows you to create a Batteries Included, offline-first App with [Tamagui](https://tamagui.dev/), [TanStack Query](https://tanstack.com/query/latest), [Zustand](https://zustand-demo.pmnd.rs/), [React Native MMKV](https://github.com/mrousavy/react-native-mmkv), [Workbox](https://developer.chrome.com/docs/workbox/) and [ESLint](https://eslint.org/).
+Integrating **React Blend** into a new project can be a tedious process, plus you need to know the best packages that work fully Natively and on the Web.
+To make this job easier we provide a CLI that allows you to create a Batteries Included, offline-first App with several industry standard libraries.
+See the [template documentation](/cli/templates/) for details.

 ### :vertical_traffic_light: Staying as Close to the Original Design as Possible